1878 conclave

 A conclave was held from 18 to 20 February 1878 to elect a new pope to succeed Pius IX, who had died on 7 February.
-Of the 64 eligible cardinal electors, all but three attended.
+Of the 64 members of the College of Cardinals, all but three attended.
+(Note: The current 80-year-old age limit for cardinal electors was introduced by Pope Paul VI in 1970.)
 On the third ballot, the conclave elected Cardinal Gioacchino Pecci, the camerlengo of the Apostolic Chamber and archbishop-bishop of Perugia.
 After accepting his election, he took the name Leo XIII.

 It was the first election of a pope who would not rule the Papal States and the first to meet in the Apostolic Palace in the Vatican, since the venue used earlier in the 19th century, the Quirinal Palace, was now the palace of the king of Italy, Umberto I.

 Background

 The cardinals assembled to conduct the conclave faced a number of questions.
-Chief of these questions was whether to choose a pope who would continue Pope Pius IX's reactionary religious and political views, including the unacceptance of Italy's Law of Guarantees, which guaranteed the pope religious liberty in the Kingdom of Italy; Pius IX had previously described himself as a prisoner in the Vatican due to the situation.
+Chief of these questions was whether to choose a pope who would continue Pope Pius IX's conservative religious and political views, including the unacceptance of Italy's Law of Guarantees, which guaranteed the pope religious liberty in the Kingdom of Italy; Pius IX had previously described himself as a prisoner in the Vatican due to the situation.
 Conversely, the cardinals could also choose a candidate who would turn away from Pius IX's policies and could work for reconciliation with the king of Italy.

 Other broader issues included the church-state relations in Italy; the Third French Republic; Ireland and the United States; the heresy which Pope Leo XIII later called Americanism; divisions in the church caused by the proclamation of papal infallibility by the First Vatican Council; and the status of the First Vatican Council, which had been halted suddenly and never concluded.
 The length of Pius IX's reign suggested the cardinals give special consideration to the age and health of the man they elected.